You are hereHome / Information Technology Policies

 Several key drivers will help determine IT policy priorities.
 These include:

-10 year-gap: Policies need to be updated to properly account for the decade during which U-M has not had a comprehensive IT policy function
+10 year-gap: Policies need to be updated to properly account for the decade during which U-M did not have a comprehensive IT policy function (2001-2011).

 Violations of the information technology policies at the University of Michigan may result in disciplinary action by the University.

-The Chief Information Officer has oversight responsibility for IT policy.
-Information and Infrastructure Assurance (IIA), by delegation of the Chief Information Officer, coordinates the IT policy function for U-M, with responsibility for policy development, education, and maintenance; IIA maintains a complete repository of institutional IT policies, standards and guidelines.
+The Vice President for Information Technology and Chief Information Officer (VPIT CIO) has oversight responsibility for IT policy.
+Information and Infrastructure Assurance (IIA), by delegation of the VPIT CIO, coordinates the IT policy function for U-M, with responsibility for policy development, education, and maintenance; IIA maintains a complete repository of institutional IT policies, standards and guidelines.

 The U-M IT governance groups set campus-wide priorities for IT services, resources and facilities.
 Policies and standards and guidelines have different levels of final approval authority.
 Specifically:

-The Chief Information Officer has final approval authority for IT guidelines and standards.
+The VPIT CIO has final approval authority for IT guidelines and standards.

 Information technology policies articulate the university's vision, strategy, and principles as they relate to the use of information and information technology resources.
 IT policies interpret applicable laws and regulations and ensure that the policies are consistent with legal and contractual requirements.
 In addition, IT policies specify requirements and standards for the consistent use of IT resources across the university.

-Information and Infrastructure Assurance (IIA) is coordinating a campus-wide, systematic IT policy initiative.
-This IT policy program will develop and maintain IT policies that are in step with emerging technologies and align with the evolving role and philosophy of NextGen Michigan.
+Information Assurance (IA) coordinates university-wide, systematic IT policy initiative.
+This IT policy program will develop and maintain IT policies that are in step with emerging technologies and align with the university's mission.
 To support the IT policy development process, a detailed framework was adopted that:

 - Determines when to establish a policy, guideline or standard